davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### What you'll learn in this post

 Collecting and displaying valuable, actionable data starts with a few small steps.
-This article will guide you through installing and configuring the Datadog Agent, and instrumenting some basic code to gather the type of data that can help you understand your application's performance.
+This article guides you through installing and configuring the Datadog Agent, and instrumenting some basic code to gather the type of data that can help you understand your application's performance.

 Once the Agent is running and the host is configured, you'll see how to look at the data displayed in your Datadog account.
 You'll see some default dashboards first, then finish by creating a basic customized that combines metrics from the various components of your LAMP stack.

 ## Prerequisites

 ### Datadog account
 To perform the steps in this guide, you'll need a Datadog account.
-Visit [https://www.datadoghq.com/](https://www.datadoghq.com/) to create a free account, or to log in if you already have one.
+See [https://www.datadoghq.com/](https://www.datadoghq.com/) to create a free account, or to log in if you already have one.

 ### Datadog integrations
 Within your Datadog account settings, you'll need to install integrations for the components of the LAMP stack to be monitored.